Stand up for the facts!

 The presentation mentions the theory only once, and Walker said she leaned on it as one framework to help educators better understand the suspension-rate problem "so that teachers’ classrooms are responsive to the changing needs of their students and students’ families."

 "CRT for me undergirded the presentation," Walker said.
 "I was trying to present a rationale for why we need to look at these issues differently.
-This problem has been going on for a decade, so we can’t look at this in the lens that we’ve always used."
+This problem has been going on for decades, so we can’t look at this in the lens that we’ve always used."

 Walker’s presentation also included a tool to help teachers to develop their own action plans to address the issue of disproportionate suspension rates.